MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-overview.md

   * **Ingest from storage**: control command (.ingest into) with data stored externally (for example, Azure Blob Storage) allows efficient bulk ingestion of data.

-For organizations with an existing infrastructure that are based on a messaging service like Event Hub and IoT Hub, using a connector is likely the most appropriate solution.
+For organizations with an existing infrastructure that is based on a messaging service like Event Hub and IoT Hub, using a connector is likely the most appropriate solution.
 Queued ingestion is appropriate for large data volumes.

 ## Comparing ingestion methods: